Call Today! Free Immediate Response (818) 781-1570

 Defending Domestic Violence Charges in Los Angeles

-In other cases, a third party such as a neighbor or a bystander will become concerned enough to call the police.
+In other cases, a third party, such as a neighbor or bystander, becomes concerned enough to call the police.
 By their very nature, domestic violence accusations typically involve two intimate partners in a closed-door setting.
 These are the classic he-said/she-said scenarios.

-Many defendants are arrested on suspicion of a domestic violence offense are charged with corporal injury to a spouse in violation of California Penal Code Section 273.5 a potential felony offense.
+Many defendants arrested on suspicion of a domestic violence offense are charged with corporal injury to a spouse in violation of California Penal Code Section 273.5, a potential felony offense.
+This means that the alleged victim has suffered a physical injury, which could be a bruise, cut, or other injury, as a result of the domestic violence.
+Understanding this legal definition can help you prepare for your defense.

 Another common charge is domestic battery in violation of California Penal Code Section 243(e).
-However, in many cases, circumstances exist where the Los Angeles County prosecutor might be willing to reduce the charges to a lesser offense during a plea negotiation.
+However, in many cases, circumstances exist where the Los Angeles County prosecutor might be willing to reduce the charges to a lesser offense during a plea negotiation, offering a ray of hope in a challenging situation.

-When some defendant pleas to a reduced charge, it can help them avoid the many negative consequences of a domestic violence conviction.
+When a defendant pleas to a reduced charge, it can help them avoid the many negative consequences of a domestic violence conviction, providing a sense of relief and a ray of hope in a stressful situation.
+These consequences can include loss of custody, employment, and housing, as well as a permanent criminal record.

-The prosecutor holds the final authority on whether to file charges and can proceed with the criminal case even if the victim decides they won't even show up in court.
+The prosecutor holds the final authority to decide whether to file charges and can proceed with the criminal case even if the victim chooses not to appear in court.

 The prosecutor assigned to the case is the only one who can drop charges.
 The alleged victim is considered a witness in a government prosecution.